cerberustesting/cerberus-core/compositions/cerberus-glassfish-mysql/README.md

 #### Configure Cerberus to access to the Selenium Grid

-This composition provides a ready-to-use Selenium Grid to run Web Application tests easier.
-To do so, simply feed the Cerberus Robot settings by the following information:
+By default, the `default.yml` composition is just executing a Cerberus instance, without any external tool.

+To start Cerberus with a ready-to-use Selenium Grid, you can run the `default-with-selenium.yml` composition.
+Once started, a Selenium Grid will be reachable by applying the following configuration the Cerberus Execution or Robot page:

 - Selenium ip/host: `selenium-hub`
 - Selenium port: `4444`